Ittismita/Data-Analytics-Projects/Analysis and Visualization of P&L Data in Excel Project/README.md

 As a first-year analyst in the internal M&A division of Nike, prepare an Excel profit and loss (P&L) table for analysis, with details of the earnings before interest and taxes (EBIT) level.

 Familiarizing with the structure of the data:
-Ticker : ADS GY Equity
+1. Ticker : ADS GY Equity
-Company :	adidas AG
+2. Company :	Adidas AG
-Periodicity :	A
+3. Periodicity :	A
-Currency :	USD
+4. Currency :	USD
-Filing Status Mnemonic :	MR
+5. Filing Status Mnemonic : MR
-Filing :	Most Recent
+6. Filing :	Most Recent
-Units :	MLN
+7. Units :	MLN

-1. Company Ticker : Abbreviation used as a shortcut to identify public companies in financial databases.
+Company Ticker : Abbreviation used as a shortcut to identify public companies in financial databases.
 It is vital to know the company ticker as to know which company's data we are going to work with.

-2. Periodicity of Financial Statements : In this context, 'A' indicates that the data consists of actual figures and not estimates or projections.
+Periodicity of Financial Statements : In this context, 'A' indicates that the data consists of actual figures and not estimates or projections.
 It helps in determining the nature of the financial information we are analyzing.

-3. Currency : Vital for accurate analysis.
+Currency : Vital for accurate analysis.

-4. Measuring Unit : The information is often summarized in a particular unit, such as millions.
+Measuring Unit : The information is often summarized in a particular unit, such as millions.
 This tells us how to interpret numerical values throughpout the data.

-In Adidas's financial dataset
+In Adidas's financial dataset :

 To understand the company's revenue structure and performance, business is divided into 3 primary product or brand areas - Wholesale, Retail and Other Businesses

 Bloomberg or similar financial systems often employ leading spaces to enhance user experience and clarity reading.
 These spaces help distinguish between main categories, sub categories or further breakdowns.